chantastic/react-patterns/README.md

 }
 ```

-Componenents should *always* render.
+Components should *always* render.
 Consider adding `defaultProps`, where a sensible default is appropriate.

 ```javascript
 // better